eurecom-s3/loaders_modeling/README.md

 ## Dependencies
 From within your virtual environment, you can install the dependencies with: `pip install -r requirements.txt`

-# Code description
+# Usage
-The project has two entry points: `verify.py` and `generate.py`.
+## generate.py
+The `generate.py` script produce a test-case that complies to the rules given in input.
+The script takes two lists of models.
+The first list, that starts with the `--assert` flag, is made of by the models whose conditions must be asserted in the test-case.
+This list must contain at least one model file.
+The second (and optional) list, tagged with `--negates`, contains those models that the test-case must disown.
+In other words, the test-case produced complies with all the models in the `assert` list, but with none of those in the `negates` list.

+## verify.py
 `verify.py` takes a model and a file as input and tells whether the file respects the constraints in the model (`verification`).

-The `generate.py` script takes a model as input and create a test-case that satisfies the model constraints.
+## Generics
 Both scripts should be run from within the root directory of the project.
 For debugging purposes, it is helpful to run them in IPython, so to have an interactive shell after the scripts finish.
-You can do this with `ipython -i (verify|generate).py <path to the model> [path to the file]`.
+You can do this with `ipython -i (verify|generate).py -- <arguments>`.
-The `classes.py` script contains the definition of the IR.
-`utils.py` contains a collection of methods and classes commonly used in the rest of the code.

-## Directory structure
+# Directory structure
 - parsers: the code for parsing the language and produce the IR
 - backends: the code for different interpreters of the IR.
 Supported backends are:
   - z3 (by means of the pyz3 wrappers), for both test-case generation and validation